harishnshetty/Flipkart-Clone-DevSecops-EKS-Scout-OWASP-ZAP-Gitops-Hard-Level-project/README.md

 ---
 Password: encrypted-password
 ---

+## If you have Domain Create the ACM Certificate

+- Configure Route53
+- Subdomain (Wild-card ACM)
+- Attach the ingress

 ##  Delete EKS Cluster (Cleanup) finally u done a project
  - For more conents reach out https://harishnshetty.github.io/projects.html